ChiragRamachandra/resume-2023/posts/new-website.md

 ## Conclusion

 Why is the grammar so bad?
 Generally, I proof-read most of the things I write, but this time I do want to keep it basic and not worry too much about grammar.
 Apologies, if this is something that antagonizes you, I am hoping that this exercise will also kind of help me to organize my thoughts better as I go.
-Here is a cheat sheet if anyone is interested in markdown [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/)
+Here is a cheat sheet if anyone is interested in markdown <a href="https://www.markdownguide.org/cheat-sheet" target="_blank">Markdown Cheatsheet</a>.